-The programme aims are:
+The aims of the LL.B. are:-

-- To provide an intellectual training through the in depth study of Scots Law in its theoretical, historical, social, European and international context. - To establish a learning environment in which the frameworks, underlying principles, values, and contexts in which Scots Law operates can be explored thoroughly and analytically, and in which application skills can be developed.
+- 1. To provide an intellectual training through the in depth study of Scots Law in its theoretical, historical, social European and international context. - 1.
+To establish a learning environment in which the frameworks, underlying principles, values, and contexts

 1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ in which Scots Law operates can be explored thoroughly and analytically, and in which students can develop both their application and research skills.